alan7566/alan7566/README.md

 - 👋 Hi, I’m @alan7566
-- 👀 I’m interested in Frontend Development
+- 👀 I’m interested in FUllStack Development
-- 🌱 I’m currently learning HTML/CSS
+- 🌱 I’m currently learning SpringBoot
 - 💞️ I’m looking to collaborate on new startups
 - 📫 How to reach me: alandavidescamilla@gmail.com